-NFL injury notebook: Jags' Fournette questionable for Patriots
+NFL injury notebook: Packers' Rodgers questionable for Vikings

 Per the report, coach Dan Quinn ruled out his starting running back when he was sidelined for practice again Friday after missing practice all week.
 Freeman was later listed as out on the team’s injury report.

 Backup Tevin Coleman will handle the starter’s workload when the Falcons host the Panthers on Sunday, with Ito Smith serving as the main backup and Brian Hill to be called up from the practice squad.
 Also, wide receiver Russell Gage (knee) and guard Ben Garland (calf) also were ruled out of Sunday’s game.

 —Carolina Panthers Pro Bowl guard Trai Turner was ruled out of Sunday’s game against the Atlanta Falcons due to a concussion.